Area codes 718, 347, 929, and 465: In popular culture

 The 718 area code was celebrated in the 1998 2 Skinnee J's song "718," in which the rappers tell of people moving from Manhattan (212) to other boroughs (718) for lower rent.

 Area codes 212 and 718 are included in the 2001 song "Area Codes" as two of the many locations where rapper Ludacris has "hoes."

-A telephone number in area code 347 appears as "Come forth and call 489-4608, and I'll be here" in the lyrics of "Diary," a track on the album The Diary of Alicia Keys.
+A telephone number in area code 347 appears as "Call 489-4608, and I'll be here" in the lyrics of "Diary," a track on the album The Diary of Alicia Keys.

 In 2023, as part of the marketing for the then-upcoming release of The Super Mario Bros.
 Movie, a telephone number in area code 929 was created to call or text.
 When called, the line would play a pre-recorded message instructing callers to send a text message to that number.
 A reply contained a link where subscribers could sign up for updates related to the movie.